 Tania Welikala, MSW, CSWA, CADC 1 has received training in individual, couples, DBT, play therapy and family therapy.
 She has worked with depression, anxiety, PTSD, panic disorder, addictions, and domestic violence.
 Tania's approach includes both traditional psychotherapeutic skills and an appreciation for spiritual values.
 She works with clients of all ages to explore relationship challenges, to develop personal autonomy, and to enhance professional creativity and confidence.

-Katie Benton, MSW, CSWA has experience working with children and adolescents at multiple levels of care throughout the state of Oregon.
+Katie Kenney, MSW, CSWA has experience working with children and adolescents at multiple levels of care throughout the state of Oregon.
 She specializes in using play therapy and trauma focused approaches with children and adolescents who have experienced complex trauma, children who have experienced foster care or adoption, and LGBTQ+ youth.
 Katie finds it important to create a safe space where children and families can work together to experience post-traumatic growth.